bhauman/figwheel-main/docs/docs/scripting_api.md

 user=>
 ```

-As you can see this starts the Figwheel build process and launches a
+As you can see this starts the Figwheel build process, launches a
-server but does not start ClojureScript REPL, but rather returns you
+server and does not launch a ClojureScript REPL, instead it returns
-to the Clojure REPL so you can continue interacting with your Clojure
+you to the Clojure REPL so you can continue interacting with your
-process.
+Clojure process.

-Now that you have started Figwheel, you can now use the rest of the
+Now that you have the `dev` Figwheel build running in the background,
-Scripting API.
-For example, you can launch a ClojureScript REPL
+you can now use the rest of the Scripting API.
+For example, you can
-attached to the running build process like so:
+launch a ClojureScript REPL attached to the running `dev` build
+process like so:

 ```clojure
 ;; in the Clojure REPL after you have started the "dev" build